 And your feet shod with the preparation of the gospel of peace; Above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked.
 And take the helmet of salvation, and the sword of the Spirit, which is the word of God (Ephesians 6:12-17)

 We’re all in a war, not just the saints of God, but every soul on earth.
-Satan and his minions declared war on humanity every since the beginning of our creation.
+Satan and his minions declared war on humanity since the beginning of creation.
 Sadly, the only ones privy to this war are the children of God.
 The rest of humanity are totally asleep and defeated.

 How I learned about this breastplate

 About eight years ago, after coming home offended from being treated like a suspected thief in a store I shopped quite frequently, I asked God why it hurt so bad?